yr542/Variant_Identification_Applicaton___VIA___V2/README.md

 This is based on [ischrauwen-lab/variant-filtering](https://github.com/ischrauwen-lab/variant-filtering) which is a fork of [anthonyozerov/variant-filtering](https://github.com/anthonyozerov/variant-filtering).
 * Effectively this is a fork of [ischrauwen-lab/variant-filtering](https://github.com/ischrauwen-lab/variant-filtering), with minor changes.
 * This fork has a docker hub repository available here [yr542/variant_identification_application_via](https://hub.docker.com/r/yr542/variant_identification_application_via).
-* The seventh docker image is placed as a container on Github as well.
+* The seventh updated docker image is placed as a container on Github as well.